 National Bicycle and Pedestrian Documentation Project

 The National Bicycle and Pedestrian Documentation Project is around the corner.
 On Tuesday Sept.
-10th and Saturday Sept.
-14th volunteers will help determine how people on bikes and on foot are using our streets.
+13th 2022 and Saturday Sept.
+17th 2022 volunteers will help determine how people on bikes and on foot are using our streets.
 If you are able, your participation in the count would be greatly appreciated.
+The Razorbacks game is at 6pm on Saturday the 17th; no conflict!

 Why Do Counts?